Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 Accident Compensation Act 2001, s 146

-Who is entitled to be present at a review hearing?
+Who can come to a review hearing?

 Accident Compensation Act 2001, s 142